Loaded Cauliflower Potato Salad (Video)

 - We ate some right away when we tested the recipe and it was fabulous.
 But you can also make this ahead and chill for a few hours.

-- It was also great after it had been in the fridge for a day but I don’t think it would keep longer than a day or two.
+- This was great after it had been in the fridge for a day but I don’t think it would keep longer than a few days.
 No worries about that though, because I don’t think this will last for long!

 More Salads with Cauliflower:

-Roasted Cauliflower Salad with Feta, Capers, and Red Pepper
+- Roasted Cauliflower Salad with Feta, Capers, and Red Pepper

 Weekend Food Prep: